 The U.S. Government sponsors various educational, academic and professionals exchange programs.
 These programs seek to promote the free exchange of information and ideas, thus increasing mutual understanding between the citizens of the United States and Kyrgyzstan.

-- Fulbright Foreign Research Scholarship Fellow Program (PHD level) – the Program is open to Kyrgyz scholars who have established themselves in their fields and wish to take advantage of the opportunity to further their professional development through research or lecturing activity in the United States.
+- Fulbright Visiting Scholar Program 2019-2020 – the Program is open to Kyrgyz scholars who have established themselves in their fields and wish to take advantage of the opportunity to further their professional development through research or lecturing activity in the United States.
 The candidate must have a “kandidatskaya” or “doctor nauk” degree (as a minimum requirement), a proven record of research activities and publications, and well-developed English skills.

 - Fulbright Foreign Student Program – the Program is open to Kyrgyz university graduates in the arts, engineering, natural sciences, humanities and social sciences.
 This program supports study for a master’s degree program at a U.S. university for up to two academic years.

 - Fulbright Foreign Language Teaching Assistant Program (FLTA) – the FLTA program is open to current English teachers or students in their final year in an institution of higher education studying to be an English teacher.
 This program allows Kyrgyz teachers of English (or students studying to be teachers) to gain teaching experience by teaching Kyrgyz language on U.S. university campuses up to 20 hours per week while taking two courses per semester.

 - Hubert Humphrey Fellowship Program provides ten months of non-degree academic study and related professional experiences in the United States.
 Humphrey fellows are selected based on their potential for leadership and their commitment to public service in either the public or the private sector.